-- For technical problems with School/University computing facilities see Computer Science's wiki, or see the University IT Support Centre where you can search the knowledge base or log a support ticket.
+- For technical problems with Department/University computing facilities see Computer Science's wiki, or see the University IT Support Centre where you can search the knowledge base or log a support ticket.

 If you need academic advice use the University's online directory

-to contact your MSc project supervisor, your Associate/Programme Director,
+to contact your MSc project supervisor, your Associate/Course Director,

 or the lecturer of the relevant course unit.

-- MSc in Advanced Computer Science: Sandra Sampaio
+- MSc in Advanced Computer Science: Konstantin Korovin

-- MSc in ACS and IT Management: Eva Navarro Lopez
+- MSc in ACS and IT Management: Renate Schmidt

 - Continuing Professional Development: Andy Brass